Space-time approximation of stochastic $p$-Laplace systems: Introduction

-For nonlinear stochastic problems like \eqref{eq:} with $p\neq2$ there is a bulk of literature regarding the existence of analytically weak solutions.
+For nonlinear stochastic problems like \eqref{eq:} with $p\neq2$, there is a bulk of literature regarding the existence of analytically weak solutions.
 The popular variational approach by Pardoux \cite{Pa} provides an existence theory for a quite general class of stochastic evolutionary equations.
 Existence of (unique) analytically strong solutions to generalized $p$-Laplace stochastic PDEs with $p\geq 2$ has been proved in \cite{G}.
 Regularity results for \eqref{eq:} with $1<p<\infty$ have been shown in \cite{Br3}.
 In particular, the first author proves that the unique weak solution satisfies\footnote{Here $L^2_{w^*}(\Omega;L^\infty(0,T;L^2(\mathcal{O})))$ is the space of weakly$^*$-measurable mappings $h:\Omega\to L^\infty(0,T;L^2(\mathcal{O}))$ such that $\E\esssup_{0\leq t\leq T}\|h\|^2_{L^2(\mathcal{O})}<\infty.$}

 at least locally in space and hence $\bfu$ is a strong solution (in the analytical sense, see Definition~\ref{def:strong}).

 H\"older-regularity in time of $\bfu$ (with values in some $L^p$-space) can be shown directly from the equation once having established the existence of second derivatives.
-In the linear case a boot-strap argument yields the same for all spatial derivatives of the solution and so \eqref{eq:1602} holds.
+For linear SPDEs, a boot-strap argument yields the same for all spatial derivatives of the solution and so \eqref{eq:1602} holds.
 Both arguments do not apply for $\bfF(\nabla\bfu)$ if $p\neq2$.
 In fact, the best one can hope for is